The Windows utility diskpart can now be used to shrink Virtual Hard Disk (vhdx) files that is used to store Windows Subsystem for Linux (WSL).

 DISKPART> select vdisk file="C:\Users\user\AppData\Local\Packages\CanonicalGroupLimited.Ubuntu22.04LTS_12rqwer1sdgsda\LocalState\ext4.vhdx" |

-it should respond by saying DiskPart
+it should respond by saying DiskPart successfully selected the virtual disk file.

 Then to shrink